FAQ

 - online retailers located within Germany that take returned products, repair them and send them back to final consumers in their own packaging.

-Any time a transfer to a third party in the course of business actually occurs, this is considered to be 'placing onto the German market' within the meaning of the Verpackungsgesetz (Packaging Act).
+Any time a transfer to a third party in the course of business actually occurs, this is considered to be 'placing on the German market' or 'distribution' within the meaning of the Verpackungsgesetz (Packaging Act).
 It is immaterial whether the transfer is in exchange for money or not.
-System participation is required, for example, for sample goods or giveaways or other complementary transfers of packaged goods, as long as this occurs as part of the practice or promotion of a commercial activity.
+Registration and system participation (where applicable) is required, for example, for sample goods or giveaways or other complementary transfers of packaged goods, as long as this occurs as part of the practice or promotion of a commercial activity.
 This includes every transfer that occurs in the course of product distribution.
 The critical factor is that a third party takes possession of the packaging.

 Anyone who has registered or has to register their self-employment as a business, or anyone who generates income from commercial activities, independent work or agriculture and forestry within the meaning of German income tax law, is operating commercially within the meaning of the Verpackungsgesetz (Packaging Act).